detekt/detekt/docs/pages/documentation/style.md

 ### UseIfEmptyOrIfBlank

 This rule inspects 'isEmpty' or 'isBlank' calls to assign default value.
-They are can be replaced with 'ifEmpty' or 'ifBlank' calls.
+They can be replaced with 'ifEmpty' or 'ifBlank' calls.

 **Requires Type Resolution**